-Popular October (and especially Halloween-time) events in Central Florida feature cemetery walks, where you can learn the history of interesting locales.
+Popular fall (and especially around Halloween-time) events in Central Florida feature cemetery walks, where you can learn the history of interesting locales.
 In Ormond Beach, people from all over look forward to the annual “Tales from Pilgrim’s Rest Cemetery” event put on by the Ormond Beach Historical Society.

 Here, actors tell the stories of those early settlers they portray.
 They dress in period costume and stand by the actual final resting places of famous Ormond Beach residents that have since passed.
 This is just one of the many ways you can learn more about Ormond Beach.
 Read on to discover why more people are calling this area home for all or part of the year.

 Historians say the Ormond Beach area has been inhabited for thousands of years.
 Native American tribes (including the Timucua) had a thriving community when Spanish explorers arrived in the 1500s.